tibetthetibz-alt/Clip-Splitter/README.md

 4. Choose an **input folder** (your videos) and an **output folder**.
 5. Select a video in the sidebar and click **Run** (or press **⌘R**).

-No Homebrew, Xcode, or FFmpeg setup—the release app includes everything it needs.

 ---